 Through the licensees, the AMA Physician Masterfile has been made available to hospitals, medical schools, pharmaceutical companies, medical equipment and supply companies and other institutions interested in supplying goods and services to medical community.
 AMA's database licensees specialize in direct mail, sales call reporting and other database marketing services.

-Companies and organizations interested in becoming a database licensee can email an inquiry to Susan Wilson at [email protected] for more information.
+Companies and organizations interested in becoming a database licensee can email an inquiry to AMA Database Licensing at [email protected] for more information.

 For current licensees, sign into the AMA Database Licensing section to access resources.